uio-bmi/IN-BIOSx000/index.md

 * No formal background in computer science is required, however, students must have a basic understanding of the unix shell.
 Students should take an introductory unix course beforehand if they do not have these skills.

-## Computers/laptops, internet access, and UiO user account
+## Computers/laptops, Wifi, internet access, and accounts

-All students must have a laptop with either a Windows (version 10 or more recent), Unix/Linux, or macOS.
-It should have:
+All students must have a laptop with either Windows (version 10 or more recent), macOS, Linux or other Unix operating system.
+You need to be able to access the Eduroam wifi network.
+If you do not have a UiO or Eduroam account, a temporary Wifi account may be created for you.

-* Wireless network connection
-* You must have modern internet browser installed (Chrome, Firefox, Safari, ...)
-* You must have a valid UiO user account and must be able to log onto a computer on the UiO network
-  * If you are unsure if you have a UiO user account and a valid password, you should try to log in using kiosk.uio.no as described [here](http://www.uio.no/english/services/it/network/home-and-away/kiosk/index.html).
-If you are unable to log in, try the hints you find [here](http://www.uio.no/english/services/it/network/home-and-away/kiosk/programkiosk/index.html).
-  * Instructions (in Norwegian) about how to find your user name and get a new password can be found [here](http://www.uio.no/tjenester/it/brukernavn-passord/ikke-passord.html).
-* We advise to bring an external mouse, and do not rely on touchpad/trackpad only.
+We advise you to bring an external mouse, and do not rely on touchpad/trackpad only.

+The course will use computational resources on the Educloud Fox system at UiO.
+Access to this system will be provided for all course participants.
+Details will follow.

-If you are struggling with anything of the above, in particular if you have forgotten your UiO user name/password or you do not have one, you must contact the course coordinator (see contact details on this page) as soon as possible, and at least one week before the start of the course.
+If you are struggling with anything of the above, you must contact the course coordinator (see contact details on this page) as soon as possible, and at least one week before the start of the course.

 ## Curriculum and suggested reading

 The curriculum consists of a set of scientific articles.
 The exam will contain questions on the material presented in these papers on the material covered during the course.
 Specific details of the curriculum, and a list of further suggested papers, can be found [here](Curriculum).

 ## Exam

-The exam for this course will be an *individual* home exam combined with an oral presentation of the home exam and questioning on December 1st and 2nd.
-Exact time and location to be announced.
-Students will present their work to 2-3 teachers, followed by some questioning (20-30 minutes in total).
-This home exam will be handed out to all participants in the week after the lectures.
+The exam will be a combination of the following two parts:

+ * an *individual* home project combined with an oral exam presentation of the home project followed by questioning / discussion on December 1st and 2nd.
+Students will present their work to 2 teachers, followed by some questioning (approx 20 minutes in total for each student).
+This home exam will be handed out to all participants after the lectures.
+Time slots will be assigned randomly.
+ * a 2 hour written digital exam at Silurveien 2 on December 1st 2022 from 17.00 to 19.00.

 ### Written exams from previous years

 * [2018](https://github.com/arvindsundaram/IN-BIOSx000/blob/2018/misc/written_exam.pdf)